 Broadcast Engineering Equipment Operator

-Join the excitement and be part of the action in the Olympic Winter Games Milano Cortina 2026, where every moment counts!
+Join the excitement as a freelancer and be part of the action at the Olympic Winter Games Milano Cortina 2026, where every moment counts!

 OBS is seeking to fill a temporary freelance position as Broadcast Engineering Equipment Operator to work in the Broadcast Engineering (BEng) department.
 This position acts as the liaison between BEng and the Inventory Department.
 The main purpose of this position is to organise and keep track of the BEng equipment in the International Broadcasting Centre (IBC), which is our operational headquarters in the building of Fiera Milano, in Milan, and where this position is located.